HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

 \subsubsection{Kinematic Patterns}

-Figure~\ref{fig:pv} presents the position–velocity (PV) diagrams of H$_2$O and SiO emission extracted along the H$_2$O velocity gradients passing through the central continuum sources for the seven sources with detected hot water lines.
+Figure~\ref{fig:pv} presents the position-velocity (PV) diagrams of the H$_2$O and SiO emission for the seven sources with detected hot-water lines.
+The PV cuts were extracted along the H$_2$O velocity gradients passing through the central continuum sources (dashed lines in Figure~\ref{fig:h2o}) with a width of $0.1^{\prime\prime}$.
 The vibrationally excited H$_2$O emission is spatially compact, typically confined within a radius of $\sim0.05\arcsec$, but spans a wide velocity range.
-In I16484$-$4603 and I17008$-$4040, the full velocity extent reaches $\sim 50-70~\kms$, while in the remaining sources it is typically $\sim20-30~\kms$.
+In I16484$-$4603 and I17008$-$4040, the full velocity extent reaches $\sim 50-70~\kms$, while in the remaining sources it is typically $\sim20-30~\kms$ (see also the spectra in Appendix~\ref{sec:app_spec}).

-In several sources (I17008$-$4040, I18117$-$1753, I18434$-$0242, and I18507+0121), the H$_2$O PV diagrams show contamination from unidentified spectral lines at $v_{\rm lsr}-v_{\rm sys} \approx +7$ and $+15$~km~s$^{-1}$.
-These features are likely due to complex organic molecules and can be distinguished from the H$_{2}$O emission by their more extended spatial distribution and narrower velocity extent.
-The same lines were also seen in I16547$-$4247 (\citealt[]{Tanaka2020}).
+In several sources (I17008$-$4040, I18117$-$1753, I18434$-$0242, and I18507+0121), the H$_2$O PV diagrams show contamination from unidentified spectral lines.
+These contamination features can be recognized at velocity offsets of $v_{\rm lsr}-v_{\rm sys} \approx +7$, $+15$ and $-30~\kms$, likely due to nearby complex organic molecule lines.
+They can be distinguished from the H$_{2}$O emission by their extended spatial distribution (or offset from the center) and narrower velocity extent.
+The same contamination lines were also seen in I16547$-$4247 (\citealt[]{Tanaka2020}).
 A comprehensive line identification across the full spectral setup will be required in future work.

 Clear velocity gradients are observed in the H$_2$O PV diagrams for most sources, except for I08303$-$4303, where the detection is marginal and the signal-to-noise ratio is insufficient to reveal a well-defined PV structure.
 Nevertheless, the moment maps still suggest the presence of compact, oppositely shifted components, and we therefore retain this source as a detection.
-In several sources (e.g., I16484$-$4603, I17008$-$4040, I18434$-$0242, and I18517+0437), the SiO kinematics broadly match those of H$_2$O. In I17008$-$4040, the blueshifted SiO emission shows two components: one consistent with the H$_2$O emission and another extending to higher velocities on the opposite side, likely associated with the outflow.
+In several sources (e.g., I16484$-$4603, I17008$-$4040, I18434$-$0242, and I18517+0437), the SiO kinematics broadly match those of H$_2$O. In I17008$-$4040, the blueshifted SiO emission shows two components: one consistent with the H$_2$O emission and another extending to higher velocities on the opposite side, the third quadrant in the PV diagram, likely associated with the outflow.
 In I18117$-$1753, the absence of blueshifted SiO emission within the central $0.1\arcsec$ is plausibly due to self-absorption.
-When the signal-to-noise ratio is sufficiently high, both H$_{2}$O and SiO exhibit different velocity patterns consistent with rotation.
+When the signal-to-noise ratio is sufficiently high, both H$_{2}$O and SiO exhibit similar velocity patterns consistent with rotation.